bmeviauac01/softwarelab1/docs/bme-cloud-vm.md

 # Using BME Cloud

 If you do not have access to a computer where you can install the required software, you can use BME Cloud to get a temporary virtual machine.
+We generally recommend that you work on your own machine, as it is faster and more convenient.
+However, if that is not feasible, you may use the BME Cloud.

 Go to <https://cloud.bme.hu> and log in with your EduID.
 A prepared VM template is available in the "Smallville" data center with the name "Data-driven systems."
 You can use this template to create a VM that has all the necessary software installed.